cedricwalter/cedricwalter.github.io/_posts/_joomla/2009-04-23-when-joomla-meet-maven-for-php.md

 </dependency>
 ```

-Test cases classes are directly in the eclipse project under src/test/php (this directory is created by the archetype php5-lib-archetype), In **bold**, this is how you can import the whole Joomla! framework!
+Test cases classes are directly in the eclipse project under src/test/php (this directory is created by the archetype php5-lib-archetype), In bold, this is how you can import the whole Joomla! framework!

 ```
 require_once ('PHPUnit/Framework.php');